Kooldude166/nds4ios/README.md

 ### Option 2

 1. MacBuildServer is having problems with XCode 5 so we've removed the button for now.
-Please compile nds4ios yourself of download an official release!
+Please compile nds4ios yourself or download an official release!

 <!-- MacBuildServer Install Button
 <div class="macbuildserver-block">